 - Mix together the flour, baking powder, sugar, salt, nutmeg, cloves, and cinnamon.

-- Bake at 180C or 160C fan-assisted for 1 hour in the bottom third of the oven.
+- Bake in a preheated oven at 355F (180C) or 320F (160C) fan-assisted for 1 hour in the bottom third of the oven.

 Keep the rest of the reserved liquid and heat it up for a yummy spiked raisin tea!